Wildlife inspector

 A wildlife inspector is a person empowered by law to protect wildlife.

 United Kingdom

-In the United Kingdom, a wildlife inspector is a person authorised in writing by the Secretary of State for Environment, Food and Rural Affairs under S19ZA of the Wildlife and Countryside Act 1981.
+In the United Kingdom, wildlife inspectors are Natural England and Animal and Plant Health Agency officers authorised to investigate wildlife crime and related offences by the Secretary of State for Environment, Food and Rural Affairs under S19ZA of the Wildlife and Countryside Act 1981.
 An authorisation can be subject to any conditions or limitations specified in it.

 Powers of entry

 A wildlife inspector may, at any reasonable time and (if required to do so) upon producing evidence that he is authorised: